rocfd/brewpitopes/README.md

 ```
 3.2 To find an example of a brewpitopes project and the required files go to
 ```
-cd ..
-cd example
+cd ../example
 ```
 3.3 To create new project, do so within the Projects folder:
 ```
-cd ..
-cd Projects
+cd ../Projects
 mkdir your_project
 ```
-3.4 Once you have created "your_project" folder, to start running the pipeline move to the folder "brewpitopes" and you are ready to go !!
+3.4 Once you have created "your_project" folder, to start running the pipeline move back to the folder "brewpitopes" and you are ready to go !!

 ## PIPELINE
 4. Use directories.R to create the folder environment.